bencahill23/CitCom-VRAIN.github.io/docs/tef/nordic_power/doll_living_lab.md

 Example:

-The [TEF Site Name] is located in [City, Country] and is dedicated to advancing research and development in [relevant domain].
+Digital Ooutdoor Living Lab (DOLL) is located in [Albertslund, Denmark] and is dedicated to advancing research and development in [relevant domain].
 This site is equipped with state-of-the-art infrastructure and is a key site in the CitCom.ai project, facilitating collaboration between cities and comunities, industrial partners (AI innovators) and research institutions.

 ## Services Offered